lucidrains/marge-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2006.15020">Marge</a>, Pre-training via Paraphrasing, in Pytorch.
 It is an alternative to masked language modeling pretraining, where an encoder / decoder attention network learns to reconstruct a target document from a collection of evidence documents.

+Update: Two researchers have independently reported that the repository works for them

 ## Install

 ```bash